CHRISTIANS COME HOME

 For approximately 1,000 years, there existed one, universal Christian Church of God, throughout the known world, founded by our Lord and Savior, guided by the Holy Spirit, and preserved by the blood of the martyrs and the defenders of the one Faith .

 By the fourth century, this universal Church had five important centers (one in the West and four in the East) that maintained a brotherhood and doctrinal unity in the one faith of Christ: Rome, Constantinople, Alexandria, Antioch and Jerusalem.
 When some issue threatened this unity of faith, the resolution came through councils or gatherings of the bishops throughout the world (just as the apostles and elders gathered to resolve the issue of circumcision, see Acts 15:6).
+In order to be considered true and universal councils and expressions of the one Faith, the faithful Christians also had to agree and provide their "Amen" (some councils were rejected).

 Yet in our day, more and more seekers and sincere believers are coming home to their Christian roots, to the Church that has withstood the “gates of hades” and has kept the faith of the apostle intact, by God’s grace.
 This original Church has come to be known as the “Eastern Orthodox Christian Church” and is still represented by the original four Christian centers, along with others throughout the world.
-This Church has a common faith and has a continual organic connection with the successors of the apostles, and with their successors.
+This Church has a common faith and has a continuous organic connection with the successors of the apostles, and with their successors.
 It is bathed in the blood of martyrs, even into the 20th and 21st centuries.
-And yet somehow it is the “best kept secret” in the West and/or is often misunderstood and mischaracterized.
+And yet somehow it is the “best kept secret” in the West and is often misunderstood or mischaracterized.

 In love and zeal for “the faith once delivered to the saints” (Jude 1:3), we invite you to “come home” to the Church of your forefathers.
 If you are a Christian believer, the history of the Orthodox Church is your history.
 Those who kept the faith throughout the first ten centuries and beyond are your teachers and leaders.
 “Remember your leaders, those who spoke to you the word of God; consider the outcome of their life, and imitate their faith” (Heb.
 13:7).

-We invite you to “come home,” as did the founders of Campus Crusade and 2,000 Evangelical Christians in 1987; as have entire congregations of denominational and non-denominational churches; and as have many individuals and families throughout North America.
+We invite you to “come home,” as did the founders of Campus Crusade and 2,000 Evangelical Christians in 1987; as have entire congregations of denominational and non-denominational congregations; and as have many individuals and families throughout North America.